TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 19/Job 19.27.md

 ---

-Whom I, even I, shall see, on my side, And mine eyes shall behold, and not as a stranger.
-My heart is consumed within me.
+Whom I, even I, shall see on my side.
+My eyes shall see, and not as a stranger.
+"My heart is consumed within me.